SERVICES

 Scar & Tissue Remodeling

+At Vegaderma, our scar tissue treatment in Bangkok, Thailand, focuses on more than how a scar looks; it focuses on how the tissue itself feels, moves, and behaves over time.
 Scars are a normal part of healing, but the way a scar forms and how it feels and functions can vary widely from person to person.
 After wounds, surgery, burns, acne, or inflammation, the body repairs damaged skin by rebuilding the collagen framework.
 In many cases, scars gradually soften, flatten, and fade.
 But sometimes the repair response becomes overly strong or prolonged, leading to raised scars, tightness, fibrotic thickening, or restricted movement, especially when healing is slow, inflammation persists, or the area is under constant tension.

 A modern scar program is not only focused on appearance.
 The most meaningful outcomes often involve tissue quality: flexibility, comfort, strength, and function.
 That’s why our approach emphasizes tissue assessment, staged intervention, and conservative support, with additional advanced options when appropriate.
 The goal is to improve how the scar behaves over time helping the skin move better, feel better, and remain healthier long-term.